Illumanizer/Bare-metal-boot-up-implementation/README.md

 5. First thing Reset_Handler does is copy the .data section from flash to RAM.
 The initial values live in flash (at _sidata) but the variables need to be in RAM for read/write access, so we copy them over
 6. Next it zeros out the .bss section in RAM.
 The C standard says uninitialized globals should be 0, and since .bss doesn't have any stored values in flash, we just fill it with zeros
 7. Then Reset_Handler calls main() using bl
-8. Inside main(), we print some messages via semihosting to verify everything worked — "Boot OK" and "Data/BSS verified OK"
+8. Inside main(), we print some messages via semihosting to verify everything worked — "Main() Reached !!!" and ".data and .bss correctly initialised !!!!"
 9. main() sets up the SysTick timer: reload value of 16000000-1 (gives us a 1 second period at the default 16 MHz HSI clock), enables the counter and its interrupt
 10. From here, SysTick_Handler fires every second and increments a counter.
 Every 5th tick it prints the count via semihosting